 The good:

 Customizable.
-Are you a left-hander with small hands who prunes big branches, or a right-handed florist with large hands?
+Are you a left-hander with large hands, or a right-hander with small hands and some big branches to prune?
 No problem.
 You can choose blade size, handle size, and left or right-handed models for the PG and PX lines.
+(Lefties can choose from small, medium, large, or medium rotating handles.
+Left-handed models only come with a medium blade, which is the blade I prefer anyway.)

 Ergonomic design.
 The tilt and curve of the handle, the angle of the blade, and the composite handle material all combine to make it easy to prune any size branch that you can fit in the pruning head.
 Felcos say they can prune 1” thick stems, but I have not found that to be the case.
 Bahcos advertise a 3/4” cut, but they actually cut thicker stems than advertised, and easily.

 Blade coating and metal used.
-The blades are coated with something that makes them non-sticky, and they stay sharp and clean much longer than any other brand I have tried.
-I sharpen mine about once a week (that’s after about 20 hours of pruning), while my Felcos I was needing to sharpen up after about 8 hours.
+The blades are coated with something that makes them non-sticky (Xylan), and they stay sharp and clean much longer than any other brand I have tried.
+I sharpen mine about once a week (that’s after about 20 hours of pruning), while my Felcos I was needing to sharpen after 4-8 hours.

 Has a sap groove, rubber shock absorber, and a good spring which stays on.